♦ What is the time frame for enrollment in the Alger Learning Center/ Independence High School?

 Our approach is decidedly different from the mainstream.
 We believe that learning is a lifelong process, and one that requires lots of freedom and self-direction if it is to be truly rewarding and satisfying.
 We see unschooling as an important first step for some in freeing themselves to experience real and meaningful learning.

-Students and their parents work with our staff to design classes that reflect the student’s interests, goals, and learning styles.
+Students and their families work with our staff to design classes that reflect the student’s interests, goals, and learning styles.
 They are allowed, to the greatest degree possible, to determine what they want to learn, how they will learn it, and at what pace.
-The freedom to learn about what really interests you is one of the best motivators of all.
+Having the freedom to learn about what really interests you is one of the best motivators of all.

 We have found time and time again that students who have been stifled in the public system can become happy, successful, and highly-motivated when allowed to pursue their educational goals in a student-centered program, totally free of restrictions and restraints on how and what the student is allowed to learn.

 ♦ Does the Alger Learning Center make refunds for students who withdraw or graduate early?

 All fees are non-refundable unless previously discussed and arranged.
 Because our program is self-paced, students occasionally complete their studies early.
 Because our operating expenses depend on tuition, we are unable to give full or partial refunds for students who graduate prior to the end of the tuition period for which they have paid.

 ♦ Does the Alger Learning Center espouse, promote, or represent any specific religious, ideological, or political movements or points of view?